mike-babb/seattle_streets/README.md

 # File Tree and File Description

 ├── README.md - This file
+├── code
+│   ├── run_constants.py - file paths used throughout the notebooks.
+│   ├── step_01_import_export_street_data.ipynb - import data and perform minimal formatting.
+│   ├── step_02_export_nodes_seattle_streets.ipynb - curate the set of working streets, create the city sections.
+│   ├── step_03_find_discontinuities.ipynb - use NetworkX to identify discontinuities and create the missing segments.
+│   ├── step_04_prepare_graphs_and_states.ipynb - conduct analyses on the missing segments.
+│   ├── step_05_drawn_an_nx_graph.ipynb - plot a NetworkX graph object of Galer.
+The plot changes everytime the code is run.
+│   ├── streets_to_remove.txt - a list (nine, as of 2024/12/25) of short  segments from the original data that can be removed.
+These are most likely erronneous data artifacts inadvertently left in during data.
+These were discovered by panning around an instance of qGIS visually identifying oddities.
+I have no doubt there are more to discover.
+In step 2, this file can be loaded and used to remove the erroneous segments.
+│   └── utils.py - functions used throughout the notebooks
+├── data
+│   ├── Seattle_City_Limits_3136622578314448116.gpkg - Seattle City Limits downloaded from the City of Seattle.
+Only used in the qGIS map.
+│   ├── Street_Network_Database_SND_5117857036965774451.gpkg - Stree Network downloaded from the City of Seattle.
+This is the starting file.
+|   ├── Street_Network_Database_Seattle_Central_Streets.csv - A list of Street IDs curated using qGIS.
+Included for use in Step 02.
+│   └── blank_street_type_modified.xlsx - Roads with a manually created classification.
 ├── graphics
 │   ├── AVE_dist_histogram.png - histograms for roads of type: Avenue
 │   ├── BLVD_dist_histogram.png - histograms for roads of type: Boulevard